LeilaJavanmardi/project1/README.md

 ## Data Source

 The dataset used in this project is sourced from Glassdoor, a leading platform for job seekers and employers.
 It includes information about data science job postings, such as industry, job title, salary estimates, company size, revenue, location, and more.
-You can access the dataset [here](link-to-dataset).
+You can access the original dataset [here](https://www.kaggle.com/datasets/rashikrahmanpritom/data-science-job-posting-on-glassdoor?select=Uncleaned_DS_jobs.csv).

 ## Hypothesis